japila-books/apache-spark-internals/docs/storage/BlockManager.md

 getStatus...FIXME

-getStatus is used when BlockManagerSlaveEndpoint is requested to handle xref:storage:BlockManagerSlaveEndpoint.adoc#GetBlockStatus[GetBlockStatus] message.
+getStatus is used when BlockManagerSlaveEndpoint is requested to handle storage:BlockManagerSlaveEndpoint.md#GetBlockStatus[GetBlockStatus] message.

 == [[initialize]] Initializing BlockManager